 For the culture enthusiasts, a hike is available to visit a monastery built in AD600, and for those keen on furthering their understanding of conservation, tours offer a behind-the-scenes look at work being carried out to protect endangered species on the island.
 If you’re lucky, your guide might be Cluster Manager Mark Penfield, a passionate advocate for eco-tourism and biodiversity, who has spent the last decade championing sustainability on Sir Bani Yas Island.

 Even the snakes have a story to tell.
-The Afro-Asian rat snakes and sand boas weren’t introduced by humans as there are no records of introducing them, meaning they were already here long before rising seas cut this land off from the mainland and turned it into an island.
+The Afro-Asian rat snakes and sand boas weren’t introduced by humans, we are told, as there are no records of introducing them.
+This can only mean that they were already here before rising seas cut this land off from the mainland and turned it into an island.

 Luxury with a Lighter Footprint